XGSPORT/ic-xgs-monorepo/README.md

 1. [Create a Tenant](https://auth0.com/docs/get-started/auth0-overview/create-tenants) and get your Auth0 Tenant domain, which looks like `<TENANT_NAME>.<TENANT_REGION>.auth0.com`

+After creating the tenant, you can configure it by using the configuration available at [apps/auth0/config/tenant.yaml](./apps/auth0/config/tenant.yaml).
+See the Auth0 [docs](https://auth0.com/docs/deploy-monitor/deploy-cli-tool#call-the-deploy-cli) for more details.

+Below are the steps to configure the tenant manually.

 #### Create a Native Application

 The Auth0 Native Application is used to authenticated users from the [Mobile app](#mobile-app).
 Follow these steps: